SmalkiGroove/heroes-expansion/doc/HEROES.md

 ---
 __INGVAR :__
-Protector - Engineer
+Fortress Protector - Mountain Lord

 • All Defenders in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
-• Defenders in hero's army get +1 HP for every 10 levels of the hero.
+• Defenders in hero's army gain +1 HP for every 10 levels of the hero.
 • New Defenders join the hero's army every day.
 The amount is half hero level.

 Starting Skills